wokaerhenshen/keela-Test/readme.txt

 2. For this application I just put all the code I want to include in the imports folder and import these files in my main.js file.
 I think there might be a better way to organize the files.
 I choose this way because it seperate my code and default files well.

 3.In this project I didn't use meteor or npm packages and I just include jquery and bootstrap by the files oneUI provided me because they work fine for me.
-I may use the packages when I build large projects.
+I may use the packages when I build other projects.